thisisobate/kyverno-website/src/content/docs/policies/cert-manager/limit-dnsnames/limit-dnsnames.md

 ---
-title: "Limit dnsNames"
+title: 'Limit dnsNames'
 category: Cert-Manager
 version: 1.6.0
 subject: Certificate
-policyType: "validate"
+policyType: 'validate'
 description: >
   Some applications will not accept certificates containing more than a single name.
 This policy ensures that each certificate request contains only one DNS name entry.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//cert-manager/limit-dnsnames/limit-dnsnames.yaml" target="-blank">/cert-manager/limit-dnsnames/limit-dnsnames.yaml</a>

 ```yaml